scrabbletank/farhome-rules/rulesdoc.md

 Until your next turn, you improve your defense dice to superior defense dice equal to your dexterity, with a minimum of 1, or 2 with a shield.

 #### Move (3 AP, once per turn)
 You may move up to your move speed in tiles.
 Some terrain may cost more than 1 tile's worth of movespeed.
-Movement does not have be done all at once, using the 'Move' action essentially gives you move points that can be spent at any time during your turn.
+Movement does not have be done all at once, you can split your movement as many times as you want.

 #### Sprint (2 AP, can only be used after move, once per turn)
 You may move up to your sprint speed + dexterity in tiles.

 #### Reaction Attack (2 AP)
 When a creature tries to leave your zone of control (the 5 adjacent tiles in front of your character, making a U shape) you may make a reaction attack against them.
-Mechanics are identical to the 'Attack' action.
+You cannot use maneuvers (unless the maneuver says it can be used as a reaction) and the attack uses the default Attack rules.

 #### Off-hand Attack (2 AP, can only be used after attack, once per turn)
 When dual wielding, as long as you have made a single 'Attack' action, you may make an attack with your offhand weapon.
 This attack is identical to the 'Attack' action, except you do not get any bonus from proficiency.